Limitless (Jennifer Lopez song): Live performances

 Lopez performed the song on multiple occasions since its release.

 She debuted the song with a performance at the American Music Awards on October 9, 2018.
 It opened with a voiceover that stated: "The only thing stopping you is you", which was followed by a poem by Jasmin Kaur.
 Lopez wore diamond-encrusted shoes, a jumpsuit and matching blazer.
 Lyndsey Havens of Billboard described the performance as "soaring and impactful".

 On November 29, 2018, Lopez performed the song on The Ellen DeGeneres Show.

 Lopez performed the song again on NBC's New Years Eve 2019 Television Special Live from Citi Walk in Los Angeles, "The Latina diva wore her hair in a sleek, high ponytail while sporting some glitzy eye makeup and bright red lips.
 JLo was all smiles as she was flanked by several dancers who wore the same sexy outfit, braving the cold of the Big Apple in order to put on a memorable NYE show for all those ringing in the new year together in the historic location."

-The song is also featured on the setlist to her It's My Party (Tour) where she performs the song as a Duet with her daughter Emme.
+The song was also featured on the setlist to her It's My Party tour where she performed the song as a duet with her daughter Emme.